gearnode/erl-jose/README.md

 [7797](https://tools.ietf.org/html/rfc7797).

 # Motivation
-Existing JOSE implementations are not compatible with a lot of JOSE header parameter name which allow to easly manage JOSE with PKI infrastruture; and bind C library with NIF which render Erlang release portability more complex.
+Existing JOSE implementations are not compatible with many JOSE header parameter names, which allows managing JOSE with PKI infrastructure easily;
+and bind C library with NIF, which renders Erlang release portability more complex.

 # Build
 You can build the library with: